linnovate/mean/README.md

 ### Invoke node with a task manager
 Mean supports the gulp task runner for various services which are applied on the code.
-To start you application run -
+To start your application run -
 ```bash
 $ gulp
 ```